hansroh/skitai/README.rst

 Changes & News
 ===============

+- 0.18.7 - response contents caching has been applied to all was.request services (except websocket requests).

 From version 0.17 (Oct 2016), `Skitai WSGI App Engine`_ is seperated from this project.

 If you want to run Skitai with fully pre-configured functional WSGI app engine as daemon or win32 service, install `Skitai WSGI App Engine`_.